mario33881/siswrapper/README.md

 ## Installation
 You can install this library by:

-1. Running the following pip command:
+* (Easiest) Running the following pip command:

     ```
     pip install siswrapper
     ```

-2. Build the python wheel file using the following command:
+* Build the python wheel file using the following command:

     ```
     python3 setup.py bdist_wheel